bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Converts an angle from degrees to radians.
+### Converts an angle from degrees to radians

 -   Use `math.pi` and the degrees to radians formula to convert the angle from degrees to radians.

 ```py
 from math import pi